classifier-calibration/classifier-calibration.github.io/README.md

-# Classifier Calibration:
-## How to assess and improve classifier confidence and uncertainty

-### A tutorial at ECML-PKDD 2020
+# A tutorial at ECML-PKDD 2020

 Peter Flach,
 University of Bristol, UK,